 My grandma was known for her comfort food cooking.
-From authentic German Spaetzle and Hungarian dishes to American classics like these Easy Cheesy Scalloped Potatoes, each recipe she cooked was her pride and joy.
+From authentic German Spaetzle and Hungarian Goulash to American classics like these Easy Cheesy Scalloped Potatoes, each recipe she cooked was her pride and joy.

-In our family she was known for certain dishes, like her Shortcut German Potato Salad and her Zucchini Bread, among others.
+In our family she was known for certain dishes, like her German Potato Salad and her Zucchini Bread, among others.
 She never had to follow a recipe – she knew each one like the back of her hand.
 Which of course leaves us trying to recreate the flavors she made.
 Thankfully we cooked with her enough that we are usually successful.

 I love this recipe because it’s super easy and tastes better than any cheesy potato casserole I’ve ever had.
 That could be due to the massive amounts of fresh Cheddar cheese in the rich, creamy sauce, but who knows?

 The par-boiling of the potatoes ensures that the potatoes will be creamy and soft and cooked all the way through in under 30 minutes of baking time.
 Unevenly cooked potatoes is the most common complaint about casseroles that start with raw sliced potatoes.

 Russet potatoes or Yukon Golds will work best for this recipe.
 Both will hold their shape well during cooking and will be easy to slice.
-I recommend peeling, especially if you’re using russets because the skin is tough, but if you’re using yukons, leaving the peel on would be fine.
+I recommend peeling, especially if you’re using russets because the skin is tough, but if you’re using Yukons, leaving the peel on would be fine.